Trending Topics

 Consequences of these problems include:

-• Wasted time: Time is spent finding data, transcribing it between formats, and checking for mistakes.
+• Wasted time: Time is spent finding product development data, transcribing it between formats, and checking for mistakes.

 • Quality problems: Parts are made to the wrong dimensions, there’s too much variation, processes are skipped or added unnecessarily.